EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/03_testing/README.md

 ### Step 4.
 Sabotage — check that the tests can fail

-Every spec in this project starts green, with no assertion in it.
+Every spec you write starts green, with no assertion in it.
 A test that asserts nothing and a test that asserts something look exactly alike in the
 runner: a green dot.
 The only way to tell them apart is to **break the source on purpose** and watch the runner go red.